elastos/Elastos/SPV/README.md

 	// Start the P2P client
 	Start()

-	// Handle the version message witch includes information of a handshake peer HandleVersion(callback func(v *p2p.Version) error)
+	// Handle the version message which includes information of a handshake peer HandleVersion(callback func(v *p2p.Version) error)

 	// Handle a new peer connect